captn3m0/captn3m0.github.com/_posts/2020-11-29-fantastic-beasts-graffiti.md

 However, with the release of the film of the same name in 2016 - a new edition was released with lots of changes:

-1. 6 new beasts were either added straight from the film.
+1. 6 new beasts that made an appearance in the film were added to the book[^1]:
+- Hidebehind
+- Hodag
+- Horned Serpent
+- Snallygaster
+- Thunderbird
+- Wampus cat
 2. The hand-lettering was removed.
 3. Dumbledore's foreword is removed from the book, in favor of a in-universe foreword from Newt Scamander.
 4. "About the Author" section changes Newt's background.
 He [no longer graduates from Hogwarts][newt], just "leaves" it, as portrayed in the film.